-Within the course of Applied Mechanics, part 1, students are provided with elaborate feedback after the mid-term test.
+Within the course of Applied Mechanics, part 1, students are provided with dedicated preparation material for the mid-term test, and elaborate feedback after the mid-term test.
 This material is obviously of interest to all students, not only students that participate in the mid-term test.